Japanese name: Family names

+Given names

+Given names are called the "name" (名, mei) or "lower name" (下の名前, shita no namae), because, in vertically written Japanese, the given name appears under the family name.

 While family names follow relatively consistent rules, given names are much more diverse in pronunciation and characters.
-While many common names can easily be spelled or pronounced, many parents choose names with unusual characters or pronunciations, and such names cannot in general be spelled or pronounced unless both the spelling and pronunciation are given.
-Unusual pronunciations have especially become common, with this trend having increased significantly since the 1990s.
+While many common names can easily be spelled or pronounced, parents may choose names with unusual characters or pronunciations; the pronunciation of such names generally cannot be inferred from the written form, or vice versa.
+Unusual pronunciations have become much more common, as the trend has significantly increased in popularity since the 1990s.
 For example, the popular masculine name 大翔 is traditionally pronounced "Hiroto", but in recent years alternative pronunciations "Haruto", "Yamato", "Taiga", "Sora", "Taito", "Daito", and "Masato" have all entered use.